 A value is what an expression evaluates to.
 The values of Nex are:

-- scalars—integers, reals, decimals, characters, booleans, and strings—each an immutable value of the corresponding scalar class;
+- scalars—integers, reals, characters, booleans, and strings—each an immutable value of the corresponding scalar class;

 - the null reference